Sombrero: Gradual evolution (1860 to early 20th century)

-It is difficult to determine the exact reason for this evolution, but it is most likely that, like many other changes in the charro outfit, it was due to fashion and personal preference, rather than any specific practical purpose.
-A short article published in 1900 in the newspaper El Mundo Ilustrado about the national costume and its evolution states that fashion has indeed influenced the charro outfit, particularly the hat, which, from a low crown style, evolved by 1900 to the high, "sugarloaf" shape:
+A short article published in 1900 in the newspaper El Mundo Ilustrado about the national costume and its evolution states that fashion influenced the charro outfit, particularly the hat, which, from a low crown style, evolved by 1900 to the high, "sugarloaf" shape:

 Fashion hasn't spared the charro outfit either, and has led to changes in many details of their traditional attire.
 These changes are particularly noticeable in the hat: in the past, the crown was low and round, adorned with a wide, heavy band, whereas today it is wide and pointed, resembling a sugarloaf.
 The way the wide brim is folded not only follows the whims of fashion, but also regional customs: some wear it flat, while others have it raised at the back and flat in the front.
 Another fashion innovation is that, whereas previously smooth, solid-color felt hats—preferably gray—were preferred, today they favor felt hats with a textured surface and multicolored designs, even some in a bright purplish-red color.

-These extreme changes, which continued throughout the first two decades of the 20th century, were not always to the liking of all charros.
-Around that time, very tall, pointed-crown hats with large, stiffened brims, as well as very long chin straps ending in tassels, came into fashion, but none of these were considered stylish.
-The long chin straps were even considered "anti-charro" because they interfered with winding the reata to the saddle-horn and could get tangled with the reata; and during the gallop or run, the tassels would slap against the face, causing discomfort.
+These extremes, which continued throughout the first two decades of the 20th century, were not always to the liking of many charros.
+When the very tall, pointed-crown hats with large, stiffened brims, and long chin straps ending in tassels became common, they were considered not stylish – the chin straps were even considered "anti-charro" because they interfered with winding the lasso (reata) to the saddle-horn; and during the gallop or run, they could slap against the face, causing discomfort.

-Today, any old, pre-high crown hat, with a low, round, or flat crown is mistakenly referred to as a "chinaco" hat, due to a historical misconception about what a "chinaco" was.
-People mistakenly believe that "chinacos" were a type of horseman different from the charros, and that they were their predecessors of or gave rise to them.
-This is due to the fact that the charro outfit, like the hat, has evolved and changed greatly in the last 250 years, something that is unknown to many; since the old styles of the outfit don't resemble the one used today, they assume is something distinct.
-But "Chinaco" was actually just a derogatory term for republicans or liberals who fought against the French and the Mexican conservatives or monarchists who supported them during the French Intervention; in that era, the costume, including the hat, looked very different.
-Because of this misconception, the ancient charro costume is called "chinaco costume", and all its components are referred to as "chinaco style".